aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/hokuyo-turtlebot.rst

 Using SLAM With Hokuyo LIDAR Sensor
 ===================================

-In order to use Hokuyo for SLAM as described in tutorial `Building SLAM <http://wiki.ros.org/turtlebot_navigation/Tutorials/Build%20a%20map%20with%20SLAM>`_hokuyo-turtlebot.
+In order to use Hokuyo for SLAM as described in tutorial `Building SLAM <http://wiki.ros.org/turtlebot_navigation/Tutorials/Build%20a%20map%20with%20SLAM>`_ hokuyo-turtlebot.
 Following are the steps to be done at turtlebot Launch the Turtlebot

 .. code-block:: bash